lcouper/DogHeartworm/README.md

-# Dog Heartworm Analysis Data and Scripts
+# Dog Heartworm Project

-give some intro here
+This repo contains all of the data and code for the manuscript: Couper LI, Mordecai EA.
+2022.
+Ecological drivers of dog heartworm transmission in California

+Corresponding author: Lisa Couper (lcouper@stanford.edu)